Welcome to Berkeley Social Welfare's guide to strategies, options, and resources for financing your graduate or professional degree!

 - Searching and applying for financial assistance opportunities can be a time-consuming and lengthy process.
 Explore all of the options and resources in this guide well before submitting your online Graduate and Professional Application for Admission.
 Pay particular attention to deadlines and submission requirements for the various types of financial assistance potentially available to you.

-- Begin your search for external fellowships and awards as early as possible, preferrably at least one year before your anticipated enrollment in graduate school.
+- Begin your search for external fellowships and awards as early as possible, preferably at least one year before your anticipated enrollment in graduate school.

 - Review FASO's Graduate Award Guide to understand how financial aid (loans) eligibility and disbursement may be affected by other types of financial support awards.